markyoder/wasp_clone/wasphalite/README.md

 5. `[:attr:]` - custom '[:' and ':]'
 6. etc.

-Formal attribute expression syntax looks as follows:
+Formal attribute expression syntax appears as follows:

 ` open_delim (name|expression) (':'['?''|'] format? separator? range* use? )? close_delim`

 where

 1. `open_delim` is configurable, with a default value of '<'
-2. A `?` indicates an optional attribute evaluation, which allows undefined variables to silently fail.
-This question mark MUST OCCUR immediately after the attribute options delimiter, `:`.
+2. `?` indicates an optional attribute evaluation, which allows undefined variables to silently fail; ?
+MUST OCCUR immediately after the attribute options delimiter `:`
-3. A `|` indicates [silent attribute](#silent-attributes) evaluation, which conducts computation/variable creation without emitting the result to the evaluation stream.
-This MUST OCCUR immediately after the attribute options delimiter, `:`.
+3. `|` indicates [silent attribute](#silent-attributes) evaluation; conducts computation/variable creation without emitting the result to the evaluation stream; MUST OCCUR immediately after the attribute options delimiter `:`
-4. 2 and 3 are optional and mutually exclusive.
+4. 2 and 3 are optional and mutually exclusive
-5. optional `format` is `'fmt=' format ';'`, and `format` is described in the [section](formatting) below.
+5. optional `format` is `'fmt=' format ';'`, and `format` is described in the [section](formatting) below
-6. optional `separator` is `'sep=' separator ';'`, and `separator` is emitted for all but the last evaluation iteration.
+6. optional `separator` is `'sep=' separator ';'`, and `separator` is emitted for all but the last evaluation iteration
 7. zero or more `range` specifications where a range looks like `range_variable '=' start[,end[,stride]];`.
-Start, optional end and stride must be integers or attributes convertable to integers.
+Start, optional end and stride must be integers or attributes convertable to integers
-8. The optional `use` statement facilitates scoped attribute access as depicted in [scoped attribute](#scoped-attribute) sections below.
+8. the optional `use` statement facilitates scoped attribute access as depicted in [scoped attribute](#scoped-attribute) sections below
 9. `close_delim` is configurable, default of '>'

 ### Silent Attributes
-Attributes and expressions that need to be evaluated but not placed into the evaluation stream can be specified using the silent expression indicator:
+Attributes and expressions that must be evaluated but not placed into the evaluation stream can be specified using the silent expression indicator:
 ```
 <attr:|>
 ```

 ### Optional Attributes
-Attributes may not be specified and as such must be considered optional by the template.
-Optional attribute look as follow:
+Attributes may not be specified, and as such they must be considered optional by the template.
+Optional attributes appear as follows:
 ```
 <attr:?>
 ```